 Merrill G. Davidoff

-Merrill G. Davidoff is Chairman Emeritus and a Managing Shareholder, in addition to his continuing work as Co-Chairman of the Antitrust Department with Mr. Montague and Chairman of the Environmental Group.
+Merrill G. Davidoff is Chairman Emeritus and a Executive Shareholder, in addition to his continuing work as Co-Chairman of the Antitrust Department and Chairman of the Environmental Group.
 Mr. Davidoff has litigated and tried a wide range of antitrust, commodities, securities and environmental class actions.

 In In re Currency Conversion Fee Antitrust Litigation, MDL No. 1409, Mr. Davidoff was co-lead counsel in class actions that resulted in settlements of $386 million.